cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/build-dapps/dapp-host-mode.md

 yarn
 yarn build
 ```
-4. Send an input to the current locally deployed DApp:
+4. Send an input to the current locally deployed dApp:

 ```shell
 yarn start input send --payload "Hello, Cartesi."
 ```

-5. For instance, the echo-python DApp "echoes" each input it receives by generating a corresponding output notice based on your input.
+5. For instance, the echo-python dApp "echoes" each input it receives by generating a corresponding output notice based on your input.
 To check these notices, run the following command:

 ```shell
 yarn start notice list